alphasolutionsrepo/medusa-image-alt/README.md

 The import action will set any included columns (asides from the mandatory url column) to the metadata, retaining any other metadata already present on the image.\
 ![import export widget](https://github.com/alphasolutionsrepo/medusa-image-alt/blob/main/doc/import-export-widget.png?raw=true)
 This widget was intended to be introduced as a route extension - unfortunately that broke upon making it a module.
 Instead it is located as a widget on the built in settings/store route.

+### Changelog
+Added error messages to the import widget, and support for other datatypes than string for metadata